Find a Lender-Approved Local Conveyancer in Market Harborough

 Commercial Conveyancing solicitors in Market Harborough regulated by the SRA

-The list below is a non-comprehensive list of solicitors in Market Harborough practicing in commercial conveyancing in Market Harborough.
-This will likely include advice on buying and selling small and large scale commercial property and agricultural land
+The list below is a small selection of solicitors in Market Harborough specialising in commercial conveyancing in Market Harborough.
+This could include advice on buying or selling a shop, pub, restaurant, office, retail unit

 • Brown & Company, 4a Church Street, Market Harborough, Leicestershire, LE16 7AA